Bfriedel/friedel-tswd-portfolio/final-project-part-one.md

 ![text](Sketch5.png)

 I am considering the idea of doing an analysis by political party, but party affiliation is not the point of my story, so I will determine if this is necessary when I get feedback.

-Note: even though Congress People report if the trade was made by themselves, their partner, or their dependent children, I have elected to just use the Congress Person's name and will annotate % of trades made by them versus others
+Note: even though Congress People report if the trade was made by themselves, their partner, or their dependent children, I have elected to just use the Congress Person's name and will annotate % of trades made by them versus others.

 # The data
 Because the STOCK Act requires disclosure of trades, the data is publically accessible through the SEC.
 Many different websites have built their platforms off of scraping this publicly accessible information so the data is easily accessible in many different places.
 I plan on using two main sources, Capitol Trades and Quiver Quantitative https://www.quiverquant.com/congresstrading/, which report the same data except Quiver Quantitative reports the performance of the stock since the purchase or sale, and Capitol Trades also has information on the committees the congress people are on.
 I also have access to an API on congress committees from ProPublica as well as Open Secrets, which will help me connect the Congress People to their committees.
 I am planning to scrape the information I need of trades, or I could do a free trial of the Quiver Quantitvative site to download the transactions.
+Here is a table containing my sources and/or potential sources:

 | Name | URL | Description |
 |------|-----|-------------|